 - A shop where I buy some of my pieces for travel in India in NYC, for instance, sources its beautiful hand-embroidered tunics from a coop in a poor Indian community for at-risk women with no other family.

-- A foundation in Vietnam teaches street kids a way of life through its noodle shop.
+- A foundation in Vietnam teaches street kids a skill for employment through its noodle shop.

-Responsible tourism is tourism that minimizes the negative impacts on the environment, economy and culture.
+Responsible tourism is tourism that minimizes the negative impacts on the environment, economy and culture and adds positive value to the lives of those you visit.

-Responsible Tourism is the wave of the present and future that preserves wonders for future… Click To Tweet
+Responsible Tourism is the wave of the present and future that preserves wonders for future generations.
+Click To Tweet

 I like the term “responsible travel” because it makes me feel it is something I can actually do.
 And, moreover, it points to the way I, and many of my clients, like to travel- like a local, with access to culture, unique experiences, and a sense of adventure.